Looking for the best things to do in Lauterbrunnen?

 Grotto behind Staubbach Falls – What to do in Lauterbrunnen

-The bus journey is around twenty minutes to Stechelberg Gondola Station which is located at the base of Mount Schilthorn and using the Swiss Travel Pass, you can ride the gondola all the way up to the Piz Gloria revolving restaurant.
+Head to Stechelberg Gondola Station which is located in Mürren at the base of Mount Schilthorn and using the Swiss Travel Pass, you can ride the gondola all the way up to the Piz Gloria revolving restaurant.

 Aside from this, there is a 360-degree viewpoint at the summit of Mt Schilthorn and the Piz Gloria revolving restaurant features floor to ceiling glass windows offering extensive views of the Swiss Alps in the Jungfrau Region.
 Not a bad spot for lunch if you ask me!

-Gondola ride at Mt Schilthorn – Lauterbrunnen Travel Blog
+Mt Schilthorn – Lauterbrunnen Travel Blog

-The thrill walk Lauterbrunnen – What to do in Lauterbrunnen
+Thrill walk Lauterbrunnen – What to do in Lauterbrunnen

-The view from the summit of Mt Schilthorn – Lauterbrunnen Switzerland
+View from Mt Schilthorn – Lauterbrunnen Switzerland

-The iconic yellow train will take you up and over the mountainside to Wengen Village which is located in the opposite valley.
+The iconic yellow train will take you up and over the mountainside from Lauterbrunnen to Wengen Village which is located in the opposite valley.

-There is another ski field at Wengen Village if you visit in winter and from the town, you can enjoy another perspective of the Swiss Alps in the Jungfrau Region.
+There is another ski field at Wengen Village if you visit Lauterbrunnen in winter and from the town, you can enjoy another perspective of the Swiss Alps in the Jungfrau Region.